 Action # Title Description Total Funds Contributing is not an expectation for any large-scale expenditures in this area for 2022-2023.
-1.10 Classified Staffing- Data Systems Analyst With the increase in state-required reporting through CalPads in addition to the need for the management of the Student Information System (Aeries), it is necessary to maintain a classified position for the data input and monitoring.
+2 1.10 Classified Staffing- Data Systems Analyst With the increase in state-required reporting through CalPads in addition to the need for the management of the Student Information System (Aeries), it is necessary to maintain a classified position for the data input and monitoring.
 As a small district, this position also supports the monitoring of our unduplicated pupils in running queries and reports for English learners, Foster Youth, McKinney-Vento Youth, and low income families.
-That portion of the salary is accounted for under Goal 4, Action 14. \$51,916.00 No 1.11 Single Plan for Student Achievement (SPSA) SPSA goals will be shared at a regularly scheduled Board meeting including conclusions drawn from data analysis to highlight the unique needs of each individual school site.
+That portion of the salary is accounted for under Goal 4, Action 14. \$51,916.00 Q £ Single Plan for Student Achievement Student Achievement (SPSA) (SPSA) (SPSA) needs of each indivi opportunities for par trainings or parent n Connection.
+These Student Achievemen action items and ext purchase Title 1 Cra monitoring of service development of goal SPSA goals will be shared at a regularly scheduled Board meeting including conclusions drawn from data analysis to highlight the unique needs of each individual school site.
 Each school will provide opportunities for parents to engage with the school community, attend trainings or parent nights designed to support the Home School Connection.
 These are outlined in the site's Single School Plan for Student Achievement (SPSA).
-As part of managing and tracking the action items and expenditures in the SPSA, we are looking to purchase Title 1 Crate from 806 Technologies to support the monitoring of services for our Unduplicated Pupils who drive the development of goals in the SPSA. \$5,000.00 No 1.12 School Site Council and DELAC Continue to provide annual training and/or refreshers for School Site Council members on their roles and responsibilities.
+As part of managing and tracking the action items and expenditures in the SPSA, we are looking to purchase Title 1 Crate from 806 Technologies to support the monitoring of services for our Unduplicated Pupils who drive the development of goals in the SPSA. \$5,000.00 Q 1.12 School Site Council and DELAC Continue to provide annual training and/or refreshers for School Site Council members on their roles and responsibilities.
 Each Title I school will hold a Title I meeting to inform parents of opportunities for advisory groups and volunteerism.
 Schools will continue to implement an English Language Advisory Council (ELAC) or transfer the responsibilities to the School Site Council.
-The ELAC representative from the site along with other parents of English learners attend District English Language Advisory Committee (DELAC) meetings to \$0.00 No
+The ELAC representative from the site along with other parents of English learners attend District English Language Advisory Committee (DELAC) meetings to \$0.00 oZ